NVIDIA/NeMo/docs/sources/source/tutorials/neural_graphs.rst

 The import/export/save/restore options combined with the lightweight API make Neural Graphs a perfect tool for rapid prototyping and experimentation.

-There are two notebook tutorials focusing on different aspects of the Neural Graphs functionality.
+There are two Jupyter Notebook tutorials focusing on different aspects of the Neural Graphs functionality.

 Tutorial I: The basic functionality
 -----------------------------------